-Regardless of how you get paid (early or regular,) this August and November end-of-month pay periods are going to be 18 days long.
+Depending on how you get paid (early or regular,) this will not be your last long pay period this year.
 Plan ahead now so that your August and November don’t have any additional stress – goodness knows that life can be stressful enough without money troubles.

 Do you want to know more about your military pay and benefits?